florianbuerger/florianbuerger.com/content/work.md

 ## Will you use any cross-platform technologies?

-No, I am only coding natively in Swift and Objective-C. I am willing to look at [React Native](https://facebook.github.io/react-native/) if you can make a reeeaally compelling case for it.
+No, I am only coding natively in Swift and Objective-C.

 ## Where are you located?